openHPI/codeoceanR/README.md

 #### opened files

-You might get the warning "Rstudio User Settings file cannot be found.
-Files will not already be opened in .Rproj.".
+If you get the warning _"Rstudio User Settings file cannot be found.
+Files will not already be opened in .Rproj."._, open any .Rproj in Rstudio, then run:
-It is expected on Mac OS with Rstudio development version, but might occur elsewhere, too.
-In that case, try to run (after Rstudio is opened) the following:
 ```r
 codeoceanR::rt_set_context_id()
 ```
 For the next quiz, things should then work fine.

-If you're a mac pro, please help figuring out where the settings are stored, see [rt_get_context_id.R](https://github.com/openHPI/codeoceanR/blob/main/R/rt_get_context_id.R).

 # teachers